RecipeStripper

 What a Recipe Without Ads Actually Looks Like

-When RecipeStripper processes a recipe URL, it reads the structured data that's embedded in every recipe page for Google's benefit — the same Schema.org markup that powers recipe rich results in search.
-This data contains the ingredients, quantities, and step-by-step instructions in a clean, machine-readable format.
+When RecipeStripper processes a recipe URL, it looks for structured data that many recipe pages publish for search engines — the same Schema.org markup that powers recipe rich results in search.
+This data can contain ingredients, quantities, and step-by-step instructions in a clean, machine-readable format.

 RecipeStripper rebuilds that information as a minimal, focused display.
 The result is a clean white page with: